Boba Shop Case Study: Pearl Lemon Boba

 Hiring and Training

-When we started building and designing Pearl Lemon Boba, we knew that hiring the right team would be crucial to providing exceptional customer service.
-We placed advertisements with the purpose of HR monitoring and directing candidates to Deepak and Axel.
-We were looking for individuals who had a lively and vibrant personality, as this was a non-negotiable requirement for us.
+When building and designing Pearl Lemon Boba, we knew hiring the right team would be crucial to providing exceptional customer service.
+We placed advertisements to monitor HR and direct candidates to Deepak and Axel.
+We were looking for individuals with lively personalities, as this was a non-negotiable requirement for us.

 Initially, we faced challenges retaining employees.
-Some individuals who already held multiple jobs would fail to show up after a few days and demonstrated a lack of interest in the position.
+Some individuals who already held multiple jobs would fail to show up after a few days and demonstrate a lack of interest in the position.
 However, we didn’t let this discourage us.
-Instead, we re-evaluated our hiring process and focused on finding candidates who were committed to the job.
+Instead, we re-evaluated our hiring process and focused on finding candidates committed to the job.

 Training was also a significant undertaking for us.
 We had to start from scratch with 100% of our team members.
-Many of our staff opted to work across both sides of the business, which allowed for seamless transition between locations or a single staff member assigned to each side.
+Many of our staff opted to work across both sides of the business, allowing a seamless transition between locations or a single staff member assigned to each side.

-On the bubble tea side of the business, we had to develop our own set of manuals and procedures due to the distinct equipment used compared to the cafe side.
-This included online courses covering topics such as opening/closing procedures, shop management, customer service, and more.
-Supporting documents, including video training, recipes, and ingredient cards, were also provided to assist the staff in addressing any queries they may encounter.
+On the bubble tea side of the business, we had to develop our own manuals and procedures due to the distinct equipment used compared to the cafe side.
+This included online courses covering opening/closing procedures, shop management, customer service, and more.
+Supporting documents, including video training, recipes, and ingredient cards, were also provided to assist the staff in addressing any queries.

-Our video training modules were specifically designed to teach the team how to create various drinks, master making the perfectly mixed milk tea, serve takeaway beverages, and attend to customers staying in the cafe.
-The trainings also placed significant emphasis on customer service, covering aspects like soliciting reviews and fostering a lively atmosphere.
+Our video training modules were specifically designed to teach the team how to create various drinks, master making perfectly mixed milk tea, serve takeaway beverages, and attend to customers staying in the cafe.
+The training also emphasised customer service, covering aspects like soliciting reviews and fostering a lively atmosphere.
 Furthermore, the videos comprehensively documented all the recipes, ensuring that regardless of individual preferences, the team could learn and master all the necessary skills to become the best in their field.

-To streamline operations, we implemented the Square system due to its seamless synchronization and user-friendly interface.
+We implemented the Square system to streamline operations due to its seamless synchronization and user-friendly interface.
 The platform offered a secure environment, ease of use and customization, and reasonably priced equipment bundles that catered to our needs.
 Overall, our dedication to assembling a skilled and energetic team and providing comprehensive training has been instrumental in the success of Pearl Lemon Boba.

 The Legal Stuff

-1. at least one person needed a level 3 food hygiene certification (this took 5 hours per person) A Manager needs to have level 3, but the rest of the staff don’t technically need one as its assumed they are taught.
-We got a staff member per location to have a level 3 and then all other staff had a level 2.
+1. at least one person needed a level 3 food hygiene certification (this took 5 hours per person).
+A Manager needs to have level 3, but the rest of the staff don’t technically need one as it’s assumed they are taught.
+We got a staff member per location to have a level 3, and then all other staff members had a level 2.

-2. We needed to have public liability insurance (this meant hunting and getting quotes) We had a tough time with this as we did catering as well, so we needed close to 1 million in coverage for public liability due to serving food.
+2. We needed public liability insurance (this meant hunting and getting quotes) We had a tough time with this as we did catering, so we needed close to 1 million in coverage for public liability due to serving food.

-3. We had to build a fire safety analysis (to prove we were safe) This was a surprisingly tough document to build as we had to show everything was up to code and everything was fully mapped out.
+3. We had to build a fire safety analysis (to prove we were safe).
+This was a surprisingly tough document to build as we had to show that everything was up to code and fully mapped out.

-4. We had to build a HACCP (this over 50-page document was built to show we can handle any issue or potential hazard from mould to spoilage to fire or flood) This took close to a week to fully build and that was with a template guiding us.
-If there could be a contaminant we had to list what it was, how it could happen and how to provent and handle the situation- from chemicals to glass to illness and everything inbetween.
+4. We had to build a HACCP (this over 50-page document was built to show we can handle any issue or potential hazard, from mould to spoilage to fire or flood).
+This took close to a week to fully build, and that was with a template guiding us.
+If there could be a contaminant, we had to list what it was, how it could happen, and how to prove and handle the situation—from chemicals to glass to illness and everything in between.

 5. Prove we have a waste and rubbish contract.
 This was simple and most of the time was spent finding the best price for the best service.
 But again lucky for us, same building but different units, so they got to share one contract.

-We had the huge benefit of working with someone at the council, and we could make light modifications to our first application and have it cover the second location because it was in the same building.
+We had the huge benefit of working with someone at the council.
+We could make light modifications to our first application and have it cover the second location because it was in the same building.

 Delivery Platforms